dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

   BPF_XOR   0xa0   atomic xor   v3
   ========  =====  ===========  =======

-**TODO**: Confirm the versions above.
-And add a section introducing the version concept.
+where 'version' indicates the first ISA version in which the value was supported.

 ``BPF_ATOMIC | BPF_W  | BPF_STX`` with 'imm' = BPF_ADD means::